 - Amazon Prime Video cost: Sign up for great value streaming and a 30-day free trial

-An Amazon Prime Video subscription comes with a full Amazon Prime membership and boasts the largest library of content of any VOD service, alongside acclaimed Amazon Original shows (The Marvelous Mrs. Maisel, The Underground Railroad), award-winning films (One Night in Miami and the fantasy-drama Annette), plus international exclusives and live sports.
+An Amazon Prime Video subscription comes with a full Amazon Prime membership and boasts the largest library of content of any VOD service, alongside acclaimed Amazon Original shows, like the hugely expensive new take on Lord of the Rings, The Rings of Power, and award-winning films like hit drama One Night in Miami, as well as international exclusives and live sports.